Stand up for UK aid

 It’s a simple fact: UK aid is making a difference to the lives of the world’s poorest people.

 If aid is working, why do we need to keep giving it?

 Likewise, it would be difficult to convince the 1.2 billion people around the world who still live on less than £1 a day that no more needs to be done.
-A lot has been achieved: for example, in the past decade, the number of children dying before their fifth birthday has almost halved.
+A lot has been achieved: for example, since 1990, the number of children dying before their 5th birthday has more than halved.
 But what about the other half?
+In 2018, an estimated 5.3 million children aged under five died – with roughly half of those deaths occurring in sub-Saharan Africa.
 There’s still a lot that needs to be done.

-What’s more, UK aid is also actively helping to fight challenges such as corruption in countries around the world, by supporting ordinary people living in the poorest countries to hold their governments to account for how they spend money.
+Independent scrutiny of how the UK government decides to spend aid is important, and why we continue to advocate for the retention of the Independent Commission on Aid Impact.
+What’s more, UK aid is also actively helping to support ordinary people living in the poorest countries to hold their governments to account for how they spend money.

 What’s so magical about 0.7%?